liam-mei/falcano/README.md

 pipenv shell
 pipenv install
 python manage.py runserver
+python manage.py createsuperuser
 ```
 3. Further setup:
+   - After you create a super user
    - go to `http://localhost:8000/admin`
    - create a new group `default`
    - add create and delete permission for that group